Table of Contents

 Kathryn Lambert-Slosarska (Katy) bio photo

-I am a marine (micro)biologist trying to utilise computational approaches to understand the dynamism and impact of diversity generating retroelements in microbial lifestyles within changing marine ecosystems.
+I am a marine (micro)biologist utilising computational approaches to understand the dynamism and impact of diversity-generating retroelements in microbial lifestyles within changing marine ecosystems.

 Affiliations